- Phone: Mondays, 19:00, Hamaker: 146.85 – 118.8

 Klamath ARES has it’s primary voice net every Monday evening at 19:00 on the Hamaker repeater 146.850 MHz, negative offset, CTCSS tone 118.8 Hz.
 The Net Script for our weekly nets is available for download here.

 Klamath ARES began conducting digital nets in 2018 with a KB2KB packet net.
 In 2019 we began conducting a weekly Winlink net using the Check-In Form.

-Beginning in 2020 Klamath ARES will bring back the packet KB2KB net and add an APRS message net and a JS8CALL net.
+Beginning in 2020 Klamath ARES will add an APRS message net and a JS8CALL net.
 All appropriately licensed hams are welcome to check in to the weekly digital nets.
 Digital Net times and procedures are listed below.